kai687/sphinxawesome-theme/docs/how-to/load.md

 If you want to keep your documentation and theme as a single project, you can load the {{ product }} from a local directory.
-This can be useful, if you want to modify the theme.
+This can be useful if you want to customize the theme.

 :::{note}
 When loading the theme from a local directory, you need to manage the dependencies